 The bottle of safflower oil usually specifies the type of oil so you can make an informed decision.

 - The dried flowers of the safflower are used as a substitute for saffron, an expensive spice.
 This dried safflower is known as The False Saffron and Bastard Saffron.

 - The safflower is cultivated as a dye plant too and was used in red and yellow dyes in times past.

 Coloring hair with commercial products can lead to dry hair, damaged hair and split ends.
 It can take months to recover from these issues.

-Sometimes, the only solution is to cut your hair and start again.
-Safflower oil can help mitigate the issues caused by using coloring dyes on hair.
+In some cases, you might even have to trim your hair or cut everything off and start again.
+Safflower oil can help mitigate the issues caused by using commercial coloring dyes on hair.